By: Author John Cunningham. Published: 2021/06/14 at 10:03 am

-The reasons the fuel mixture ignites in these areas of the engine are varied but where they ignite, (intake or exhaust) is often a clue as to what’s going on.
-Knowing where the noise is coming from does help with diagnoses.
+The reasons the fuel mixture ignites in these areas of the engine are varied, but where they ignite (intake or exhaust) is often a clue as to what’s going on.
+Knowing where the noise is coming from does help with diagnosis.
 But more on this later.

-There are many others reasons too, but for now, here’s a three of the less complex and easy to check and fix causes:
+There are many other reasons too, but for now, here are three of the less complex, easy-to-check, and fix causes:

 - Bad gas – drain out old gas and replace